5 min read

 So you’re feeling adventurous and you’ve set your sights on conquering Snowdon – a worthy goal indeed.
 But before you set off, it’s important to think very carefully about how you’re going to ascend the mountain and what you need to complete the challenge safely.
-Snowdon’s hugely popular among visitors, more than 100,000 of whom scale the mountain every year.
+Snowdon’s hugely popular among visitors, hundreds of thousands of whom scale the mountain every year.

 If you’re in reasonably good physical condition, you shouldn’t have too much trouble reaching Snowdon’s summit on foot.
 Nevertheless, proper preparation is still essential – so here’s a quick guide to what you’ll need to bear in mind when you’re hiking up Snowdon.

 Firstly, you might have to be flexible about when you attempt your ascent.
 If you’re visiting Snowdonia, it’s best to take a few days out in the hope that the weather clears up sufficiently on at least one of them.
 You should always check the weather forecast before setting off so you have a good idea of what conditions to expect.
 Conditions at the summit are likely to be somewhat colder than lower down, so it’s always best to have warm clothing to hand just in case.

 However experienced a hillwalker you are, you should be prepared for mishaps.
 Be ready to deal with getting lost or being involved in an accident.
 Be ready to provide information as to your whereabouts and the conditions around you.
 Some knowledge of first aid can also be highly useful in these situations.
 Of course, if you’re relatively inexperienced and feel you need a helping hand, there are plenty of mountain guides in the area who can help show you the way up to Snowdon’s summit.

 You will, of course, need to make sure you have the right equipment to hand when you’re attempting to hike up Snowdon – and you should dress appropriately for the occasion.
 Here’s some of the gear you’ll need.